Why inflation can actually be good for everyday Americans and bad for rich people - KRDO

 There’s a sticky psychological side to inflation, however, that makes it hard to clearly define winners and losers.
 Because even though wages are rising and job growth is strong, Americans are bummed about the state of the economy.

-The consumer sentiment index fell to a decade low in early November, according to data collected by the University of Michigan.
+The consumer sentiment index fell to a decade low in early November data collected by the University of Michigan.

 “The November fallout has inflation’s name written all over it,” said economists at Wells Fargo in a recent note.